 36“The king will do as he pleases.
 He will exalt himself, and magnify himself above every god, and will speak astonishing things against the God of gods.
 He will prosper until the indignation is accomplished, for that which has been determined will be done.
 37 He will not regard the gods of his fathers, or the desire of women, or regard any god, for he will magnify himself above all of them.

 40 “At the time of the end, the king of the south will attack him; and the king of the north will come against him like a whirlwind, with chariots, with horsemen, and with many ships.
 He will enter into the countries, moving through and overflowing them.
 41 He will enter also into the glorious land, and many countries will be overthrown; but these will escape from his power: Edom, Moab, and the chief of the children of Ammon.

 Michael’s Deliverance and the End Times

 1 “At that time Michael will rise up, the great prince who watches over your people, and there will be a time of trouble, such that has never been since the nations began, until this time.
 At that time your people will be delivered, everyone who is found written in the book.

-5 Then I, Daniel, looked, and two others stood, one on each side of the river bank.
+5 Then I, Daniel, looked, and there stood two others, one on each side of the river bank.
 6 One said to the man clothed in linen, who was above the waters of the river, “How long will it be to the end of these wonders?”

 7 I heard the man clothed in linen, who was above the waters of the river, when he held up his right hand and his left hand to heaven, and swore by him who lives forever that it will be ‘for a time, times, and a half’ and when they have finished shattering the power of the holy people, all these things will be finished.

 8 I heard, but I did not understand.
 Then I said, “My lord, what will be the outcome of these things?”